Max Korzh: Biography

-At a young age Max Korzh was enrolled into music school by his parents.
-At the age of 16, Korzh started his first band called “Lun Clan”, alongside his friends but the band didn't last long and dissolved.
+At a young age, Max Korzh was enrolled into music school by his parents.
+At the age of 16, Korzh started his first band called "Lun Clan", alongside his friends but the band didn't last long and dissolved.
 Korzh was a part of a couple other projects, although none of them proved to be successful.

 Korzh recorded his first solo song while studying at Belarusian State University; the biggest university in Belarus.
-During the 3rd year of studying at the university he decided to drop out and concentrate on his music career.
-He borrowed $300 dollars from his mom, went to a studio and recorded "Nebo Pomozhet Nam" (English: "Sky Will Help Us") and posted it on VKontakte, the biggest Russian social network.
+During the 3rd year of studying at the university, he decided to drop out and concentrate on his music career.
+He borrowed $300 from his mom, went to a studio and recorded "Nebo Pomozhet Nam" (English: "Sky Will Help Us") and posted it on VKontakte, the biggest Russian social network.
 Shortly after he was enlisted in the military.
-The co-producers of the “Nebo Pomozhet Nam" were electronic duo "Magic Sound".
+The co-producers of the "Nebo Pomozhet Nam" were electronic duo "Magic Sound".
 When he returned from military service, he learned that the song went viral and gotten big in Belarus.
-The track “Nebo Pomozhet Nam" (English: "Sky Will Help Us") garnered a big following and got airtime on the radio.
-To make it gain more popularity, Korzh then proceeded to send the track to various Minsk DJ’s for them to play at parties.
+The track "Nebo Pomozhet Nam" (English: "Sky Will Help Us") garnered a big following and got airtime on the radio.
+To make it gain more popularity, Korzh then proceeded to send the track to various Minsk DJ's for them to play at parties.

+In October 2024, a Telegram channel close to GUBOPiK wrote that Max Korzh left Belarus after being summoned “for a talk” for political reasons.